karlropkins/AQEval/pkgdown/index.md

 [![R-CMD-check](https://github.com/karlropkins/AQEval/workflows/R-CMD-check/badge.svg)](https://github.com/karlropkins/AQEval/actions)
 <!-- badges: end -->

-Beta-release package of R code for Air Quality Evaluation.
+R code for Air Quality Evaluation.

 **AQEval** was developed for use by those tasked with the routine detection, characterisation and quantification of discrete changes in